openenergysolutions/openfmb.adapters/README.md

-The openfmb.adapters project uses cmake to locate dependencies, determine which plugins are built into the binary, and generate the appropriate files for the build tool (ninja, make, visual studio).
+The openfmb.adapters project uses cmake to locate dependencies, determine which plugins are built into the binary, and generate the appropriate files for the build tool (ninja, make, etc).

 This requires that the dependencies be in a place where CMake is looking.